 Café du Monde is synonymous with beignets for a good reason.
 The coffee stand opened in 1862 and has served hot drinks and traditional beignets for 160 years.

 I first tried beignets at Café du Monde with my parents and brother.
 The place was packed, and powdered sugar was everywhere.
-My Dad ordered four servings, and we received two towering plates of sweet fried dough, totaling a dozen beignets (three to an order).
+My Dad ordered four servings, and we received two towering plates of sweet fried dough, totaling 12 beignets (three per order).

 I also tried my first café au lait at Café du Monde, a traditional dark roast coffee with chicory and equal parts hot milk.
 Chicory coffee is made from chicory root, a caffeine-free alternative to coffee beans.

-Digging into the sweet beignets with Kel brought back memories of the time I ate them at Café du Monde's City Park location during a solo trip.
+Digging into the sweet beignets with Kel brought back memories of eating them at Café du Monde's City Park location during a solo trip.

 Kel and I had been to Café du Monde before, so we knew what to expect.
-However, Café Beignet and the rest of the spots on this list were new to us.
+However, Café Beignet and the other spots on this list were new to us.

 We stopped by Café Beignet on Royal Street on our first afternoon, but they'd closed early due to the weather, as did their location on Bourbon Street.
 The following day, we were up early to try again.
 We arrived at the Royal Street cafe a little before 8 a.m. to find a line nearly out the front door.